 Turkey is one of the best countries in Europe for a family beach holiday.
 The combination of warm shallow water on most southern beaches, excellent resort infrastructure, and historically interesting day trips within easy reach makes it hard to beat.
 Here are the beaches and towns that consistently deliver for families.

-- Ölüdeniz and the Blue Lagoon — Near Fethiye
+1. Ölüdeniz and the Blue Lagoon – Near Fethiye

 Ölüdeniz is the most photographed beach in Turkey.
 The Blue Lagoon is a sheltered inland bay where motorboats are banned, making the water exceptionally calm, clear, and safe for children of all ages.
-The water color shifts between jade, turquoise, and deep blue throughout the day, and the pale sand gives the shallows a luminous quality that photographs never quite capture accurately.
+The water colour shifts between jade, turquoise, and deep blue throughout the day, and the pale sand gives the shallows a luminous quality that photographs never quite capture accurately.

-Click to Expand: Activities, Costs, and Planning
+Click to Expand: Activities, Costs and Planning

 - Best for: All ages, adventure seekers, photography